 Skip advert

 Advertisement - Article continues below

-In terms of these rivals, the Kia EV6 is, we think, the best real-world sub-£50k EV right now, with this Ioniq 5 a close second.
+In terms of rivals, the Kia EV6 is an excellent sub-£50k EV, but the Ioniq 5’s unique design and interior finish make it an attractive alternative.
 The VW ID.4 has plenty of gaps in its repertoire, while the Skoda Enyaq takes those underpinnings and dresses them in a much nicer suit.
 However, both are uninspiring to drive.
 Tesla’s Model 3 Long Range is another alternative that’s an excellent EV, but has the usual Tesla bugbear of questionable build quality.

+Skip advert